Felzow47/snatch-audio-mod/README.md

 It's best to do it here on Github in the Issues panel.
 I do actively respond to threads I've made showcasing it on reddit so if you reply to me there, I'm guaranteed to read it and (unless it's been mentioned many times before) almost guaranteed to reply.

-## Can I donate or buy you a coffee?
+## Can I donate or buy you a coffee? the donate link is not for me is for [Inventsable](https://github.com/Inventsable)

 I had a lot of requests for this, so [I've included a donate link](https://paypal.me/inventsable?country.x=US&locale.x=en_US) in the context menu when you right click on the panel.
 This tool is and will always be free, but if it happens to be a godsend for your work in particular and you feel the need to show some appreciation, I certainly appreciate it as well -- not to mention this gives me a lot more incentive and freedom to actively pursue updating this tool and adding requested features.